5 Health Benefits of Drinking Chamomile Tea was first published in November 2016 and updated in May 2019.

 It Has Anti-Inflammatory Properties

 For many years, chamomile tea has been used as a natural anti-inflammatory.
 If you suffer from joint pain such as rheumatoid arthritis, it may help to relieve some of the symptoms of pain and swelling.
 I’m by no means suggesting you stop taking any medication you might be on.
-But adding chamomile tea into your diet could be a welcome accompaniment.
+But drinking a few cups each day could be a welcome accompaniment.

 Along with its anti-inflammatory effects, chamomile tea contains compounds that may help to relieve symptoms of the common cold.
 To help support your immune system, drink up to 5 cups a day to help increase antibacterial activity in your body.